Back on the Chain Gang: Recording

 "Back on the Chain Gang" was recorded after James Honeyman-Scott, the Pretenders guitarist, died of a drug overdose at the age of 25 on June 16, 1982.
 This came two days after the Pretenders fired their longtime bassist Pete Farndon because of his drug problem.
 On July 20, 1982, the band began recording the song at AIR Studios in London.
 At that time, only two Pretenders were left: singer-songwriter Chrissie Hynde, who was about three months pregnant with her first daughter, and drummer Martin Chambers.
-Chambers commented on the song in a 1983 interview, "We had rehearsed it a lot with Jimmy, and thought it would make a pretty good single".
+In a 1983 interview, Chambers commented: "We had rehearsed it a lot with Jimmy, and thought it would make a pretty good single".

 Other musicians were hired to fill out the session: lead guitarist Billy Bremner of Rockpile, guitarist Robbie McIntosh, and bassist Tony Butler who was already at the studio for a Big Country recording project.
 The producer was Chris Thomas who was familiar to the band from his integral role in making the Pretenders' earlier records, using Bill Price as his engineer, but for this session Steve Churchyard replaced Price because Price was committed to another AIR project at Wessex Sound Studios.

 Most of the song was recorded quickly with the band placed close together in the studio, arranged as if performing live, with Chambers' drums up on a riser.
 Small loudspeakers were aimed at the musicians from behind Chambers to reinforce the sound of selected drums such as the snare.
 Bremner's featured guitar solo was performed in one take.
 Later, alone in the studio as was her preference, Hynde performed her main vocal line with three or four overdubs dropped in to fix minor imperfections.
 She then recorded her own backing vocals.
 Finally, the rest of the backing vocals were performed by Chambers and Butler, along with the chain-gang chant.
 The sound of clanging hammers was made by banging various metal pieces together, especially the 25 lb weights that the studio used as ballast for large boom stands.
 This effect was performed by studio assistant Jeremy Allom.
 The recording of extra parts for the song and the final mixing process continued for several days after initial recording began.